 Hack Potsdam is a 24-hour student-run hackathon where over a large number people meet to engage in collaborative computer programming by working one project with a team for the duration of the event.

-I am currently the president of the SUNY Potsdam ACM Chapter, a club connects students with a passion for technology.
-I help to facilitate and organize meetings, events, guest speakers, and projects.
+I was the president of the SUNY Potsdam ACM Chapter, a club connects students with a passion for technology.
+I helped to facilitate and organize meetings, events, guest speakers, and projects.
 These efforts have created several opportunities for students, expanded the presence of the club, and strengthened the Computer Science department.